 Q: My family has unusual or special circumstances which may affect our ability with meeting college costs.
 How will these changes affect my FAFSA?

 A: Changes that will affect family income in the current tax year (2014) will not be reflected in the aid eligibility formula until the 2015-2016 academic year.
-Therefore, other than reconsidering your educational plans, you may want to look into your eligibility for non-need based programs such as Parent Loans and/or private alternative loans since we do not have any private institutional or non-federal funds to assist students with special circumstances.
+Therefore, other than reconsidering your educational plans, you may want to look into your eligibility for non-need based programs such as Parent Loans and/or private alternative loans.
 We strictly adhere to federal regulations and guidelines which require reporting of prior year information as well as parental income of dependent students as defined on the FAFSA.

 Please know that family inability and/or unwillingness to assist with meeting college costs does not constitute a "special circumstance".